KacobJeith/HeepDev/Client/README.md

 This documents describes the client API functions for the PLC clients.
 These commands will be used by the server and other clients to request information from the clients.

+## Current State

+Currently, the clients have no way to reach out to each other.
+They are just reaching out to the server.
+This piece still must be implemented.

 ## Command List

 ### Implemented